Serving Kentucky's Schools and Student Athletes Since 1917

 A batter is issued an intentional walk.
 No pitches were thrown during the issuing of the intentional walk.
 How is this scored with regard to the pitch count?

-If no pitches are thrown in issuing of an intentional walk, the pitch count is not affected.
+If no pitches are thrown in the issuing of an intentional walk, the pitch count is not affected.

 Can a game be shortened and still be official in order to address a shortage of pitchers?

 No, games may not be shortened in an attempt to avoid pitching limitations (pitch count).
-By NFHS rule, games are seven (7) complete innings (with shortened format permitted by rule only in an emergency due to weather/darkness).
+By NFHS rule, games are seven (7) complete innings (with a shortened format permitted by rule only in an emergency due to weather/darkness).
 Coaches may not agree to shorten contests for other reasons.

 Are there additional training materials/video aids available to educate the baseball community about the pitch count?

-In a continuing effort to help educate administrators, coaches, players, parents and fans, the NFHS has published a free online course – Introduction to Pitch Smart.
+In a continuing effort to help educate administrators, coaches, players, parents, and fans, the NFHS has published a free online course – Introduction to Pitch Smart.
 Hosted by Hall of Famer, John Smoltz, the Introduction to Pitch Smart course aims to explain the principles behind Pitch Smart, a joint arm care initiative between Major League Baseball and USA Baseball.
 This course includes topics such as risks of arm injuries, common misconceptions, and the Pitch Smart guidelines.

 – KHSAA –